Millennium Bridge, Manchester

 Things to do in Manchester

-Whether you’re visiting the jewel of the north to check out one of the two footballing powerhouses in the city, or to enjoy its nightlife and culture, you’ll find no shortage of things to do during your stay.
+Whether you're heading to the heart of the north to check out one of the two footballing icons, or to dive into its buzzing nightlife and culture, you'll never run out of things to do that's for sure.

-Indeed, Manchester’s museums enjoy a reputation as some of the finest in the UK – from modern art to historic classics, there’s something here for everyone to enjoy.
+Manchester's museums are top-tier – from cutting-edge modern art to timeless classics, there's something for everyone.

 Where to eat